Decelium/decelium_wallet/getting_started_nodejs.md

 ## Prerequisites

 Before you can use the Decelium Wallet Node.js SDK, you will need to have Node.js and npm installed on your machine.
-You can download Node.js from the official Node.js website, and npm is included with Node.js.

 ## Installation